akberthegreat2/Mirror/docs/concepts/crawling.md

 # Crawling

-Mirror can walk through a website from a starting URL and remember what it finds.
+Crawling means Mirror follows links, discovers pages, and saves the results when you ask it to.

-A crawl can:
+A crawler can:

-- visit the first page
-- follow links on the page
+- start from one URL;
+- discover more URLs;
-- save the discovered URLs
+- save the discovered URLs;
-- store page content in blob storage
-- stop after a depth or page limit
+- fetch page content;

-Why this matters:

-- a crawler that forgets what it saw is hard to build a SaaS on
-- saved URLs let you re-run checks later
+- hand results to later steps such as archiving or monitoring.

+Example use cases:

+- save every URL on a site;
+- monitor a section of a site for changes;
-- stored pages let you compare changes over time
+- build an archive of pages you care about.

-Example:

-> Start at `https://example.com`, follow links on the same host, save every URL,
-> and keep the HTML for later.

-That is the kind of job Mirror is meant to handle.